 As a past Museum Assessment Program (MAP) program participant, you have been asked to take part in this periodic evaluation of the program.
-The American Alliance of Museums (AAM) and its MAP Co-operator, the Institute of Museum and Library Services (IMLS) is conducting a study to explore how MAP impacts individual institutions and the museum field as a whole.
+The American Alliance of Museums (AAM) and its MAP Co-operator, the Institute of Museum and Library Services (IMLS) is conducting a study to explore museums’ perceptions about how the program has informed their practice and influenced their operations..
 If you agree to participate in this study, you will complete the following online survey, which includes questions on:

 Your views on the assessment process overall and its components.

-How your participation in MAP has impacted your institution (initiatives, plans and policies, capacity building).
+How you feel participation in MAP has changed or improved your institution (e.g., operations, , plans/ policies, capacity building, etc.).

 Your participation is greatly valued but is voluntary.